acani/Libraries/README.md

 # Libraries

-Instructions on how to add a Git repository (named RepositoryName) to your Xcode project
+Instructions on how to add a Git repository (named `RepositoryName`) to your Xcode project

 1. Download

-    From the root directory of your project's Git repository, run:
+    From the root directory of your project's main Git repository, run:

         git submodule add git@github.com:acani/RepositoryName.git Libraries/RepositoryName